MURI Project Awards

 The Office of Student Employment has wonderful resources for mentors who supervise students on MURI projects.

-How to terminate a student’s employment: Please use this form to let us know when a student has left your project for another opportunity or if their employment had to be terminated.
+Terminating a student’s employment: Please let us know when a student has left your project for another opportunity or if their employment had to be terminated.

 Have questions?